Bolupe/Bolupe/README.md

 Outside the world of tech, I love learning new things and of course, getting better at what I already know.
 I enjoy listening to music, watching movies, going to the beach 🏖 although it's been a whileee.

 ### Key Highlights😊
-- 🌱 I’m currently learning VueJS
+- 🌱 I’m currently learning React
 - 👯 I’m looking to intern as a Front-end Developer
 - ⚡ Fun fact: I love listening to music